1dv032/syllabus/lectures/04_docker_I/slides.md

 * UNIX - "jail" - modified runtime preventing application accessing protected resources
   * jails, an early implementation of container technology, was added to FreeBSD, 2000
-* 2004, Solaris containers/**zones**
+* 2004, Solaris containers/zones
-* 2006-2008, Linux kernel got support for generic process containers, which were later renamed control groups, or **cgroups**
+* 2006-2008, Linux kernel got support for generic process containers, which were later renamed control groups, or cgroups<!-- {_class="fragment"} -->
-* 2008 **Linux namespaces**, processes with own users and root account
+* 2008 Linux namespaces, processes with own users and root account<!-- {_class="fragment"} -->
-* [The Linux Containers project](https://linuxcontainers.org/), created by engineers from IBM around 2008
+* The Linux Containers project, created by engineers from IBM around 2008<!-- {_class="fragment"} -->
   * Projects like **LXC** provided an improved user experience around containers
   * Most complete implementation of Linux container manager.
   * Combine namespace and cgroups